RagnarB83/ash-documentation/docs/About.rst

    :width: 200
    :target: https://drive.google.com/file/d/1aJb4nw7unn10HNvW_ZApt-IYP-9MfP5d/view?pli=1

-ASH is a Python-based computational chemistry and multiscale modelling program.
+ASH is a Python-based computational chemistry and multiscale modelling program designed for ultimate flexibility.
+This works by separating the Hamiltonians (of the QM or MM programs) from the typical jobtypes of computational chemistry (optimization, frequencies, MD, scans etc.).

-The program can do single-point calculations, geometry optimizations, surface scans, nudged elastic band optimizations, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonians as well as many complex workflows.
+The program allows for convenient ways of doing single-point calculations, geometry optimizations, surface scans, nudged elastic band optimizations, molecular dynamics and numerical frequencies using any MM or QM method in a program for which there is an interface.
+MM and QM objects are easily combined into QM/MM objects.
+ASH is a great solution for automating workflows and performing multi-scale and multi-theory calculations.
-Interfaces available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF, Dalton, MRCC, CFour.
+Interfaces are available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF, Dalton, MRCC, CFour.
 Reaction profiles and saddlepoint optimizations can be performed using the nudged elastic band method (NEB).

-The code is open-source and available on `Github <https://github.com/RagnarB83/ash>`_
+The code is free and open-source and available on `Github <https://github.com/RagnarB83/ash>`_